sheldon-white/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 })
 ```
 Some samples are taken to see how the event types are reported in the past.
-Events reported in or before 1980:
+"Complete" events reported in or before 1980:

 ```r
 paste(unique(damageData$event[damageData$year <= 1980 & !is.na(damageData$event)]), collapse = ",")